pixeljetstream/r3e-open-championship/README.md

 * `-makehtml dataBaseFile htmlFile`
   Generates html results for the provided database file

+* `-addraceautodb raceresultsFile exePath instructions` Parses the race and automatically generates the database file.
+  If *instructions* contains `html`, it will generate the html and if it contains `show` it will open the html in the default browser.

 * `-config "lua string"`
   Applies the lua string, overwriting the current settings.
 For example use `-config "ruleset='fia1962_1990'"` to apply old rulepoints prior adding a race to your custom season.

 * `-configfile luaFile`
   Applies the config from this file, overwriting the current settings.
 By default `config.lua` is loaded.

 For example: